-The university has classrooms equipped with technology that facilitates the recording and streaming of classes, conference rooms also equipped with computer-television screen where professors and students can meet at any time.
+The university has classrooms equipped with technology that facilitates the recording and streaming of classes, conference rooms are also equipped with computer-television screen where professors and students can meet in person or remotely at any time.

-Other than the offices, the university has a computer lab, a library, personnel lodge, and storages for students' files, university files, media equipment, and events and seminaries equipment and materials.
+Other than the offices, the University has a computer lab, a library, personnel lounge, storage for students' files, university files, media equipment, and events and seminaries equipment and materials.